 mildly sweet with a slight bitter aftertaste."

-This is the first report we have had of possible d mannose side effects regarding irritation.
+A. This is the first report we have had of possible d mannose side effects regarding irritation.
 Perhaps it is an infection that is causing the adverse reactions.

 Mannose -binding plant lectins information